| Title: | A Control Systems Toolbox |

 array index |

-finds an orthogonal matrix, U
+ordschur finds an orthogonal matrix, U so that the eigenvalues

-appearing on the diagonal of Si
+appearing on the diagonal of Si are ordered according to the

 increasing values of the array index where the i-th element